How can I help?

 Law with Criminology

-Combine the essential elements of a law degree with the study of criminology.
-You’ll gain an insight into criminal behaviour, policing and criminal justice.
+Combine your LLB Law degree with the study of criminology.
+You'll gain a critical insight into criminal offending, victimology, policing and criminal justice.

 Law with Criminology